 Using tools like RAT Authoring it will be possible to define and verify the structure of the Contracts, Assumptions and Guaranties in natural language, allowing automatic transformation and connection with simulation environments (as mentioned above).

-The correct structure of the texts allows as well the evaluation of its quality, by using textual metrics, all of them calculated using natural language technology.
+The correct structure of the texts allows the evaluation of its quality as well, by using textual metrics, all of them calculated using natural language technology.

 Contract modeling in Gamma